tanhaoqiang/cod/README.md

 }
 ```

-At compiling, `cod` will try to find a package which provdes file `awesome.h`.
+At compiling, `cod` will try to find a package provides file `awesome.h`.

 At linking, `cod` will try to find a package provides symbol `awesome_main`.